osteele/assignment-dashboard/README.md

 ## Status

-The assignment repository is currently hardwired to `sd17spring/ReadingJournal`.

 The application does not use authentication, so it should not be run on the open web or in a shared location.
 (Technically it does not expose any information that is not openly available from the GitHub web interface and API, but it makes this information easier to find.)

 ## Setup